Frank Truscott

-Frank F Truscott (October 2, 1894 – December 1969) was a former Attorney General of Pennsylvania and candidate for Lieutenant Governor of Pennsylvania.
+Frank F. Truscott (October 2, 1894 – December 1969) was an American attorney.
+He was an Attorney General of Pennsylvania and candidate for Lieutenant Governor of Pennsylvania.
 He was born to a wealthy horse breeding family and long considered himself to be a gentleman farmer.
 He graduated with a law degree from Lafayette College in 1917.
 He was the longtime City Solicitor of Philadelphia and a key fixture in the last days of the city's dying Republican machine; he ran unsuccessfully for Congress in 1940.
 In 1953, he was appointed to fill a vacancy in the attorney general's office; he did not run for a full term, but instead sought the position of lieutenant governor in 1954.
-From 1953 to 1969 he was a trustee of his alma mater, Lafayette College.
+From 1953 to 1969, he was a trustee of his alma mater, Lafayette College.

 Truscott was an outspoken opponent of Communism.
 He was involved in the circulation of a McCarthyist loyalty oath while serving as attorney general.
 In 1956, he was a prosecutor on the case against communist organizer Steve Nelson.